27akim/netrefertz/README.md

 1. **Result objects**: The solution can be enhanced by adding results objects to store the results of the operation, for example using the library FluentResults.
 2. **Logging and Exception Handling**: The solution can be enhanced by adding more loggs and exception handling blocks.
 3. **Pagination**:  The solution can be enhanced by adding pagination when getting all books.

+# BookManagement frontend

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.5.

+## Running the Solution

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The application will automatically reload if you change any of the source files.

+### Work with REST

+To work with REST navigate to **/rest**

+### Work with GraphQL

+To work with GraphQL navigate to **/graphql**